Auzlex/monitoring-stations-api/README.md

-      √ should PATCH a station name successfully (130 ms) √ should not PATCH a station with invalid name format (95 ms) √ should return 404 when PATCHing a non-existent station (89 ms)
+      √ should PATCH a station name successfully (130 ms) √ should not PATCH a station with invalid name format (95 ms) √ should return 404 when PATCHing a non-existent station (89 ms) DELETE /stations/:stationID
+      √ should DELETE a station successfully (130 ms) √ should return 404 when deleting a non-existent station (65 ms)

 Test Suites: 1 passed, 1 total
 Tests:       12 passed, 12 total